kowyo/Fast_NCC_Template_Matching/README.md

-# Fast NCC Template Matching with Rotation Invarianc
+# Fast NCC Template Matching with Rotation Invariance

+This is a simple implementation of normalized cross-correlation (NCC) template matching with rotation invariance.
+The code is written in C++ and uses OpenCV for image processing.